arex388/Arex388.Geocodio/README.md

 ﻿# Arex388.Geocodio

-Geocod.io API Implementation in C#
+A C# client for the Geocod.io API.

 To use, create a new instance of `GeocodioClient` and pass in an instance of `HttpClient` and your API key.
 The original API documentation can be found [here][0].
 For more information, please visit [arex388.com][1].